vanessafarraye/prototypes/README.md

 | :--- |
 | Try to complete the **starship**, **dice**, and **radio** problems. |

+**NOTE**: it's very hard to express an exhaustive description of each custom type outlined below.
+We encourage you to discuss the ambiguity of requirements for **methods** and **properties** as well as any potential properties you'll need to get a method to function properly.

 ## Exercises

 * Make a `Dice` constructor that takes a `numberOfSides`.
 Add a method called `roll` that randomly returns a number from `1` up to the `numberOfSides`.